spiral/docs/templater/basics.md

 <extends view:parent="layouts/@{layout}"/>
 ```

-Rendered template will look exactly as before, hovewer now we can try to create different layout with new markup and resources, let's put into "layouts/mobile":
+Rendered template will look exactly as before, however now we can try to create different layout with new markup and resources, let's put into "layouts/mobile":

 ```html
 <!DOCTYPE html>